curt2023/buzzline-05-rogers/README.md

 1. One to run the producer which writes messages.
 2. Another to run the consumer which reads messages, processes them, and writes them to a data store.

+### Custom Consumer

+The goal of my custom consumer is to use Kafka to take the data presented in the producer_case.py file and process it into an SQLite database.

+This data will be stored as streamed messages table, and a sentiment_per_category table.

+The sentiment_per_category table will be used to feed a visual that will display the average sentiment for each category.

+Follow the steps below to execute the code and see if it works.

 ### Producer (Terminal 3)

 Start the producer to generate the messages.